brahianrosswill/ComfyUI-geltz/README.md

 Perturbs attention by blending locally shuffled keys/values while keeping the attention distribution close to baseline.
 It derives a normalized progress **u** from log-sigma or step metadata, then scales queries/keys with a temperature factor and estimates entropy on sampled baseline attention to set an adaptive strength.

 Builds block-wise cyclic window permutations that shrink as denoising progresses, then selects blend weights via a KL-bounded binary search so changes stay controlled.
-It handles q/k dim mismatches with orthonormal projections, subsamples tokens for speed, caches projections and permutations, and exposes a single `intensity` slider.
+It handles q/k dim mismatches with orthonormal projections, subsamples tokens for speed, caches projections and permutations.

 ---